David Puckett Missing: Body Found In Search For 6-Year-Old Colorado Boy

 On Tuesday, during another of multiple searches for David, a child’s body was found in a pond at Olympic Park.
 Although authorities have not yet confirmed that the body is David, the home from which he vanished is near the park, according to The Denver Channel.

-The pond had been checked prior by both David’s family and investigators but there did not appear to be any cracks in the ice, The Denver Channel reports.
+The pond had been checked prior by both David’s family and investigators, but there did not appear to be any cracks in the ice, The Denver Channel reports.
 The pond was checked a second time after search dogs led police to the area, which in turn led divers to find the body.

 Aurora Police Chief Nicholas Metz spoke to media Tuesday, announcing the discovery of a child’s body in the iced-over pond.
 According to CBS News, Metz said, “I have the very unfortunate news of letting you know we found the body of what appears to be a child, inside the pond, underneath the ice.”